Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 Websites

-- Websites related to online payments (Monri WSPay): wspay.info, wspay.eu, wspay.si
+- Online payment-related websites (Monri WSPay): info, wspay.eu, wspay.si

-- Devices and services for card payment processing at points of sale (POS terminals)
+- Card payment devices and services at points of sale (POS terminals)

 - Payment Gateway for processing online transactions